Misclassified Independent Contractors Can Obtain Workers’ Compensation in Charlotte

 On-the-job accidents that require a workers’ compensation claim happen every year – especially for those who work dangerous jobs.
 According to a January 2017 report on WSOC, five construction workers were injured after a driver crashed into them while they worked on the interstate.
 A couple of the workers were transported to the hospital with non-life threatening injuries.

 The construction workers were working on the Interstate 77 toll lanes located near the Brookshire Freeway.
-After hitting the workers, the vehicle ended up wedged between a paint truck and construction truck.
+After hitting the workers, the vehicle ended up wedged between a paint truck and a construction truck.

 According to the report, the construction workers are expected to be alright.
 They were working behind barriers prior to the crash.
 NCDOT officials said they would be investigating to determine if there were enough barriers protecting the construction workers and how to improve safety.